-- Comfortable yet sturdy pants: Trails have twists and turns, so you need to move freely.
-Branches and boulders, though, can shred thin, stretchy tights or yoga pants.
+Comfortable and sturdy pants: Trails have twists and turns, so you need to move freely—moisture-wicking and flexible material is your best bet for bottoms.

-- A rain jacket: “Waterproof/breathable” is the key phrase, meaning it will block rain and wind, but will also let you sweat without feeling like you’re wearing a plastic bag.
-In seriously soggy weather, pack rain pants, too.
+A rain jacket: Opt for a jacket that’s waterproof and breathable, meaning it will block rain and wind, but will also let you sweat without feeling like you’re wearing a plastic bag.
+In seriously soggy weather, pack rain pants too.

-- Sturdy shoes: You don’t have to have leather boots, but your footwear should provide support, protection from rocks and roots, and traction on wet and dry surfaces.
+Sturdy shoes: You don’t need heavy-duty or leather hiking boots, but your hiking footwear should provide support, protection from rocks and roots, and traction on wet and dry surfaces.

-- Embrace layering: In this tried-and-true strategy each clothing layer has a unique function, and you add or subtract those layers to adapt to changing weather conditions.
+- Embrace layering: In this tried-and-true strategy, each clothing layer has a unique function, and you add or subtract those layers to adapt to changing weather conditions.
 Start with a moisture-wicking base layer that goes against your skin and, as needed, add an insulating mid layer and a waterproof outer shell, like a rain jacket, to be prepared for any hike.
 Read Layering Basics to learn more.

 Key Fabric Properties

-Wicking: Important in a base layer, or any apparel that touches skin, this is a fabric’s ability to pull moisture (sweat) away from you and move it to the fabric’s outer surface, where it can dry quickly.
+Wicking: Important in a base layer, or any apparel that touches skin, this is a fabric’s ability to pull moisture (sweat) away from you and move it to the outer surface of the fabric, where it can dry quickly.
 That lets you break a sweat without feeling clammy or chilled.
 Options include merino wool or synthetic fibers like polyester or nylon.

-Insulating: Clothing doesn’t actually generate heat, but, if it’s efficient at insulating, then it’s good at holding in the heat that your body produces, which in turn helps you stay warm.
+Insulating: Clothing doesn’t actually generate heat.
+Still, if it’s efficient at insulating, then it’s good at holding in the heat that your body produces, which in turn helps you stay warm.
 This is a key attribute for your mid layer.

-Waterproof and windproof: Important in an outer layer or “shell,” this keeps the elements from saturating your clothes with rain, or chilling you when wind whisks away the heat your body produces.
-Note that jackets that are water and wind “resistant” do not totally block rain and wind, so they offer only moderate weather protection.
-And jackets that are waterproof might not also state they’re windproof, though they will be.
+Waterproof and windproof: For an outer layer or shell, these properties help keep the elements from saturating your clothes with rain or chilling you when wind whisks away the heat your body produces.
+Note that jackets that are water- and wind-resistant do not totally block rain and wind, so they offer only moderate weather protection.
+And product descriptions for jackets that are waterproof may not also state they’re windproof, though they often are.

-Breathable: Important in all your layers, this helps your wicking layer dry out more quickly.
-When your layers don’t collectively breathe, not only are you more prone to sweating, but the perspiration that’s wicked off your skin dries inefficiently and you can end up getting soaked by your own sweat.
+Breathable: An important quality for all your layers, this helps your wicking layer to dry out more quickly.
+When your layers don’t collectively breathe, not only are you more prone to sweating, but the perspiration that’s then wicked off your skin dries inefficiently, leaving you soaked.

 Waterproof/breathable: Advanced shells offer this coverage combo, though even the most sophisticated technologies prioritize blocking wind and rain.
-So they struggle with breathability when humidity and exertion levels are high.
+As a result, these shells may struggle with breathability when humidity and exertion levels are high.
 Coated nonbreathable shells are a fraction of the price, but can feel like you’re wearing a trash bag in a sauna.

-Sun protection.
-Clothing that has an ultraviolet protection factor (UPF) rating will help protect skin against the sun’s damaging UV rays.
+Sun protection: Clothing that has an ultraviolet protection factor (UPF) rating can help protect skin against the sun’s damaging UV rays.
 Read Sun Protection (UPF) Clothing: How to Choose to learn why this is important for any hiker and any environment.